 All units must be occupied by families whose sole residence is the apartment.
 24 CFR § 966.4(f)

-All units must be occupied pursuant to a signed CCHA lease that complies with HUD’s regulations 24 CFR § 966.4 or, for multifamily properties, the HUD model lease.
+All units must be occupied pursuant to a signed HACC lease that complies with HUD’s regulations 24 CFR § 966.4 or, for multifamily properties, the HUD model lease.

-CCHA will neither offer nor move a family into an apartment that does not meet basic standards of habitability, including HUD occupancy standards.
+HACC will neither offer nor move a family into an apartment that does not meet basic standards of habitability, including HUD occupancy standards.
 24 CFR § 966.4(e)

-The lease shall be signed by the head, spouse, and all other adult members of the family and by the authorized representative of CCHA, prior to actual admission 24 CFR § 966.4 (p)
+The lease shall be signed by the head, spouse, and all other adult members of the family and by the authorized representative of HACC, prior to actual admission 24 CFR § 966.4 (p)

-The CCHA shall provide an explanation of the lease provisions either prior to move-in or at the time of move-in.
+The HACC shall provide an explanation of the lease provisions either prior to move-in or at the time of move-in.
 The explanation must be in a language understood by the Resident or in a manner intelligible to a person with disabilities.

 Changes in family composition, income or family status between the eligibility interview and leasing will be processed by the Occupancy Division or site staff (see III.d.1 and 2 above).
-Changes after leasing will be processed by the Manager or other authorized representative of CCHA.
+Changes after leasing will be processed by the Manager or other authorized representative of HACC.

 Security Deposit: